jatinmandav/Named-Entity-Recognition/README.md

   - Each sentence is padded by padding token `__PAD__` to a fixed max_len of 50.
   - Word embeddings of each word is generated using `skipgram` model from `fasttext`.
   - Label of each word is the `Tag` from `ner_dataset.csv` ['B-art' 'B-nat' 'I-nat' 'B-eve' 'O' 'B-gpe' 'I-tim' 'B-org' 'I-org' 'B-tim' 'I-art' 'I-per' 'B-per' 'I-gpe' 'I-geo' 'I-eve' 'B-geo']

+  - Training on custom dataset with complete tutorial to be released soon.
+Until then feel free to play with code.
 #### Model:
 ```
 _________________________________________________________________